tunaphish/blog/content/notes/content-creation.md

 1. targeted (how does this help my project overall, on my tasks for the next few days)
 2. curated passive consumption (thoughtful.. what do I like. what don't I, what project can this contribute to) the science of software engineering often involves the efficient storage and retrieval of data. it makes sense to apply similar principals to personal knowledge management.

+# sense of self
+> Through social media, many people have quickly come to view all new information as a sort of direct commentary on who they are.
+> - Trick Mirror

+This contrasts with tv where there’s a suspension of disbelief.
+An understanding that what you see isn’t real or authentic.
+Social media masquerades itself authentically.

+---
+# References
+1. Trick Mirror, Jia Tolentino